prknje/amberterm/README.md

 # amberterm

 A minimal, monospaced, terminal style theme for Hugo.
+Creates HTML as well as Gemini files.

 amberterm is based on [smol](https://github.com/colorchestra/smol) which is based on [Blank](https://github.com/Vimux/Blank) created by [Vimux](https://github.com/Vimux).